Sue’s books (2)

 Wootton won the 2011 New Zealand Poetry Society International Poetry competition with her poem, 'Icediver'.
 Judge Tim Upperton called it 'The poem I kept returning to, and which grew richer with each re-reading.'
 She was also short-listed for the 2011 Manhire Science Writing Prize with a story called 'Icy Noctiluca'.

 Wootton was awarded the 2015 Caselberg Trust International Poetry Prize for her poem 'Luthier'.
-Judge Michael Harlow described it as 'a poem alive in its language’ and ‘a fine pleasure to read aloud'.
-That same year she was runner-up for the Gwen Harwood Poetry Prize in Australia for her poem 'Smeuse'. poem 'Admission' in the 2016 Hippocrates Prize for Poetry and Medicine.
+Judge Michale Harlow described it as 'a poem alive in its language’ and ‘a fine pleasure to read aloud'.
+That same year she was runner-up for the Gwen Harwood Poetry Prize in Australia.
+In 2015 and 2016 she was long-listed in the Univeristy of Canberra Vice-Chancellor's International Poetry prize.

 Sue Wootton lives in Dunedin and is available for Writers in Schools visits.

 - Interview with Sue Wootton about The Happiest Music on Earth on the Rosa Mira Books blog

 - Poems and an article by Wootton in Junctures 2007